Design strategy for a branded AI experience

 Through the discussion, our client’s decision-maker surfaced their preferences and strategic priorities.
 With that input, we moved forward to create three distinct prototypes for testing.

-My contribution: I led the development of the exploration territories.
+My contribution to Step 2: I led the development of the exploration territories.
 Conceptualizing each and drafting the writeups based on my deep immersion in the landscape, I then took them to partners and made refinements.
 At the partners’ suggestion, I also added references to stand-out examples from the audit that exemplified the spirit of that territory.
 I also planned and managed the logistics of inviting designers to take part in the internal brainstorm.
 I then synthesized their input into directions for the Concept Territories.
 I wrote the first draft of the Concept Territories, which I then finalized with a partner in real time.
 I also presented the exploration territories internally and facilitated the brainstorm session.

 Reflection: Bringing in designers with minimal exposure to the project to date helped our small team to get fresh eyes and out-of-the-box thinking and input from our team of creatives.
 I derived great satisfaction from being the person in the room with helpful tidbits to supply from research to help facilitate the designers in doing their thing.
 Synthesizing the huge body of research into this first pass—for one more creative push of input—helped to bolster strategic thinking, which honed the final Concept Territories and made them super-sharp.
 We received extremely positive feedback from the client about both the range and integrity of the Concept Territories.
 If I were to do anything differently, I might reconsider how to make the exploration territories even more digestible for the designers, although I know many also appreciated having all the texture to look through; it was important that we started and ended brainstorming together—two separate sessions, a day apart—while also having some independent work time in between those sessions for full digestion and creative flourishing.
 Finding that balance between supplying the texture from research while making it super-digestible is something I know I’ll always continue to develop.